 Why Beauty Matters

-Renowned British writer and philosopher Roger Scruton asserts that beauty is an important aspect of art and that 20th century contemporary art is losing its beauty.
-He believes that beauty is an objective truth rather than being in the eye of the beholder, a classic concept that has largely disappeared from today’s art marketplace.
+Renowned British writer and philosopher Roger Scruton asserts that beauty is an essential aspect of art and that 20th-century contemporary art is losing its sense of beauty.
+He believes that beauty is an objective truth rather than something that exists in the eye of the beholder, a classical concept that has largely disappeared from today’s art marketplace.

-Scruton explains that instead of focussing on beauty, modern art is aimed at breaking moral taboos to gain notoriety.
-Modern works by artists such as Rothko, Franz Kline, Damien Hirst, and Tracey Emin, which sell for millions, have lost their true aesthetic value.
-He explains that spiritual values have been replaced with material ones, with the art establishment promoting art as an investment rather than something to be looked at.
+Scruton explains that instead of focussing on beauty, modern art aims to break moral taboos in order to gain notoriety.
+Works by artists such as Rothko, Franz Kline, Damien Hirst and Tracey Emin, which sell for millions, have, he argues, lost their true aesthetic value.
+He suggests that spiritual values have been replaced by material ones, with the art establishment promoting art as an investment rather than something to be appreciated visually.

-Regarding undervalued pre-20th century art, Scruton states they have much to offer, including “beauty, humanity and care of the soul”.
-Amongst the artists he chooses as the greatest are Rembrandt, Titian, Tintoretto, and Corot.
-He also talks about the ultimate goal of arts, which is to “raise the audience from the animal to the spiritual level”.
+In discussing undervalued pre-20th-century art, Scruton states that it has much to offer, including ‘beauty, humanity and care of the soul’.
+Among the artists he regards as the greatest are Rembrandt, Titian, Tintoretto and Corot.
+He also speaks about what he sees as the ultimate goal of art: to ‘raise the audience from the animal to the spiritual level’.

 Newest